rook/rook/PendingReleaseNotes.md

 - The number of mons can be changed by updating the `mon.count` in the cluster CRD.

 ## Breaking Changes

 - Ceph mons are [named consistently](https://github.com/rook/rook/issues/1751) with other daemons with the letters a, b, c, etc.
 - Ceph mons are now created with Deployments instead of ReplicaSets to improve the upgrade implementation.
 - Ceph mon, mgr, mds, and rgw container names in pods have changed with the refactors to initialize the daemon environments via pod **InitContainers** and run the Ceph daemons directly from the container entrypoint.
 - The Rook container images are no longer published to quay.io, they are published only to Docker Hub.
 All manifests have referenced Docker Hub for multiple releases now, so we do not expect any directly affected users from this change.
 - Rook no longer supports kubernetes `1.7`.
 Users running Kubernetes `1.7` on their clusters are recommended to upgrade to Kubernetes `1.8` or higher.
 If you are using `kubeadm`, you can follow this [guide](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade-1-8/) to from Kubernetes `1.7` to `1.8`.
 If you are using `kops` or `kubespray` for managing your Kubernetes cluster, just follow the respective projects' `upgrade` guide.
+- Minio no longer exposes a configurable port for each distributed server instance to use.
+  This was an internal only port that should not need to be configured by the user.
+  All connections from users and clients are expected to come in through the [configurable Service instance](cluster/examples/kubernetes/minio/object-store.yaml#37).

 ## Known Issues